 The 75% measurement circled in green indicates the length of the lower girdle facets (LGF).
 Focus on options with an LGF between 75 - 78% if you like larger flashes that are bolder and more vivid.
 Look for options with an LGF between 79 - 80% if you prefer pin-fire sparkle smaller in size.

-Diamond Clarity Characteristics to Avoid:
+Blue Nile Diamonds Clarity Characteristics to Avoid

 At this point, we've eliminated all the options with proportions outside our preferred range.
 If you're following my lead, you've also closed the tabs for any diamonds with 80% lower girdle facets.